-In 1964, our grandfather Mark Johnson Carter moved his young family 280 miles from their Bozeman, Montana ranch to Ten Sleep, Wyoming.
-Before him, 40,000 wild acres, fed by twenty-seven natural springs, nestling the western slope of the Big Horn Mountains.
-A true rancher and conservationist, Mark's vision for the land proved as high as the work to be done.
+It all started in 1964, rancher and visionary, Mark Johnson Carter moved his young family 280 miles from their Bozeman, Montana ranch to Ten Sleep, Wyoming.
+His vision: 40,000 acres fed by twenty-seven natural springs on some of the finest land nestling the western slope of the Big Horn Mountains.
+The land’s potential proved as high as the work to be done.

-In 1982, our father Richard Carter took on his father’s vision.
+In 1982, his son, Richard Carter took on his father’s vision.
 Raised as one of eleven children, Richard knew a thing or two about grit and self-reliance.
 Those same skills helped him ride the changing times when the market was down, and cattle prices were low.
-A battle-ax indeed, Richard is the sole reason the ranch is still in family hands to this day.
-A battle-ax indeed, Richard's sheer will and dedication kept the ranch away from the bank and in family hands to this day.
+Richard is the sole reason the ranch is still in family hands to this day.

-Our mother, Ruthann made it her job to cultivate our health in the garden.
-By hand grinding grains for homemade baked bread and canning summer's bounty, she made sure we were nourished year-round.
+Richard Carter's wife Ruthann made it her job to cultivate the health of her young family in the garden.
+By hand grinding grains for homemade baked bread and canning the bounty of the Summer, she made sure they were nourished year-round.
 She is a testament to the fact that you don’t need to be wealthy to eat well.

-These days, my wife, Annia, and I continue the family tradition on the ranch.
-We are committed to improving the ranch and raising our young family in the ranching tradition.
-Our lives are colored by what we value most; red dirt, food, family, and play.
-Our boys, Cameron, Willie, and Tru, spur our desire to provide genuinely grown food, and an upbringing reminiscent generations past.
+These days, RC and his wife, Annia continue the family tradition on the ranch.
+They are leaders in redefining regenerative food production models and are 100% committed to raising their young family in the ranching ways.
+Their lives are colored by what they value most; red dirt, food, family, and play.
+Their boys, Cam, Will, and Tru, spur their desire to provide genuinely grown food and an upbringing reminiscent of generations past.

 Mark took the unlikely path of becoming a professional snowboarder, but despite his time away, Ten Sleep is in his blood and every summer he jumps back into ranching to help the family.